sixhours/ao3-tools/README.md

 1. View a single fic on AO3, like https://archiveofourown.org/works/59396569.
 2. Click the AO3T button in your browser toolbar.
 3. You'll see a notice in the bottom left corner of the browser confirming the fic's title, author, word count, tags, and other details have been copied to the clipboard.
-4. Go to your fic-tracking spreadsheet ([Feel free to use my template](https://docs.google.com/spreadsheets/d/1lpPIOWiQ32RmaGQ6j5KGIdUqAHowMujEucpRo6kwX0g/edit?gid=1336247201#gid=1336247201)) and Edit -> Paste the details into a new row.
+4. Go to your fic-tracking spreadsheet ([feel free to use my template if you'd like](https://docs.google.com/spreadsheets/d/1lpPIOWiQ32RmaGQ6j5KGIdUqAHowMujEucpRo6kwX0g/edit?gid=1336247201#gid=1336247201)) and Edit -> Paste the details into a new row.

 ### Bookmark an external fic to AO3